PyFR/PyFR/doc/src/boundary-initial-conditions/soln-bcs.rst

            *float* | *string*

-        - ``p`` --- initial static pressure, the controller will vary this to target a mass flow rate.
+        - ``init-pressure`` --- initial Riemann invariant pressure, which the controller will vary to target a mass flow rate.

            *float* | *string*